 What Happens if Desert Rose is Overwatered?

 Overwatering is the biggest issue for desert roses.
-A desert rose that’s overwatered will rot quicker than similar plants.
+A desert rose that’s overwatered will exhibit damaged roots quicker than similar plants.

-When you begin to notice, immediately reduce the amount of water.
-Then, put the plant in place with more sunlight to use up the water stored inside.
+When you begin to notice, immediately stop using too much water.
+Then, put the plant in place with more direct sunlight to use up the water stored inside.

-Related: Portularcaria Afra care and watering is very similar to the Desert Rose.
+Related: Portularcaria Afra care and watering desert rose are very similar.

 Does Desert Rose Plant Have Special Water “Type” Needs?

-Rarely do desert rose plants have special water type needs.
-Almost any regular type of water works fine.
+Desert rose plants rarely have special water needs.
+Almost any regular type can be used to water desert roses.